Brandie1/Brandie1/README.md

 Welcome to my GitHub!
 I'm a tech-enthusiastic, creative, and curious learner who loves discovering how technology can solve real-world challenges.
 My interests span software development, web applications, e-learning systems and I thrive on turning fresh ideas into practical solutions.

 Beyond my technical pursuits, I'm passionate about continuous learning, self-improvement, and sharing knowledge to help others understand technology more easily.
-I also bring a thoughtful and caring perspective into my conversations—whether it's about family, relationships, or personal growth.
+I also bring a thoughtful and caring perspective into my conversations whether it's about family, relationships, or personal growth.

 ---